-Want to learn more about senior living, here are some helpful links with excellent information and resources.
+Want to learn more about senior living?
+See our helpful links!
 Resources include important links about insurance, level of care, understanding health care terms, and how to ensure family members are getting appropriate care.

 Get more helpful information, recent articles and resources in our blog…

 Frequently Asked Questions

 Our Life Care Community allows active individuals great social opportunities with freedom from the chores of home ownership.
 Many of our residents are healthy, independent minded and are “planners” who are investing for the sake of addressing their future needs, while fulfilling their desire for community and fellowship.
 Most have chosen us for their retirement years to be in close proximity to their home, friends, and family.
 Other residents have relocated from various states across America.

 Do you have to be a United Methodist to move to Otterbein Franklin SeniorLife Community ?